 Tell us about it in the comments.

-Our podcast, Ongoing Mastery: Presenting & Speaking, covers everything connected to continually improving your craft of being a public speaker, from interviews and mini-coaching sessions with guests to conversations between Kirsten and Kellie.
-Come join us.
+The Rourke Training – Ongoing Mastery YouTube channel has a bit of something for everyone.
+Go there to get Kirsten’s take on examples of public speaking, as well as reflections on her entrepreneurial journey.
+The channel is also the home of the podcast Kirsten and Kellie produced for 5 years, Ongoing Mastery: Presenting & Speaking, which covers everything connected to continually improving your craft of being a public speaker, from interviews and mini-coaching sessions with guests to conversations between Kirsten and Kellie.

 Cheers,